 In 2000, the Club honored those who served in World War II by interviewing veterans and preparing a book featuring their stories.
 The book is now in the Library of Congress and Swem Library at William & Mary.
 By 2008, the Club had 98 members, who worked on 71 projects, gave 10,000 hours of their time, and raised over $10,000 that was distributed to needy organizations.

-The Club currently has 55 members and continues to raise thousands of dollars, serve thousands of volunteer hours, and donate countless items to many needy causes and programs.
+The Club currently has 40 members and continues to raise thousands of dollars, serve thousands of volunteer hours, and donate countless items to many needy causes and programs.
 The Club donates more than $10,000 each year.
 From the early days of $100 scholarships, the Club has increased the amounts and numbers of scholarships awarded.
-Lately, we’ve awarded two to four scholarships of $1,000-$1,500 each.
+In the last five years (2019-2023), we’ve awarded $34,800 in scholarships.